Notifiable medical conditions

 You will also need to test your blood glucose and record your readings at least twice a day even when not driving.

-Below is a video which gives some guidance
+Below are is a useful video to give guidance

 Driving with Dementia